Implementing a Red Hat Enterprise Linux High Availability Add-On cluster in a multizone region environment

 Authenticating the cluster nodes

 Use the following command to authenticate the user hacluster to the PCS daemon on the nodes in the cluster.
-The command prompts you for the password that you set in the previous step.
+When you run the command, you are prompted to enter the password that you set in the previous step.

 On NODE1, run the following command.